equinor/eit-robotic-avatar-two/README.md

 * Allow for remote installation of robots, as the robots may be somewhat remote.
 (Not Implemented)
 * Create connections between sensors and VR equipment over the internet.
 (Not Implemented)

-## Quick Start (Not Implemented)
+## Quick Start

 1. To start everything then run `docker compose up` in the project root.
-2. For the web ui open: `https://127.0.0.1:8080/`
+2. For the web ui open: `http://127.0.0.1:8080/`
-   * You may need to accept a self singed certificate.
-3. There should be a virtual robot you can play with ready to go.
+3. There should be a virtual robot you can play with, ready to go.
+(Not Implemented)

 For the other robots look into there respective readmes for install instructions.